-There is poor access to and utilization of antenatal, delivery, family planning and immunization services.
+There is poor access and utilization of antenatal, delivery, immunization and family planning services with about a quarter of women-in-union needing family planning services not having access to it and a very low EBF rate.

-- 1. Improve its performance on antenatal and immunization services. - 2.
-Identify and address barriers to access and utilization of antenatal, delivery, immunization and family planning services
+The State Government should Identify and address barriers to access and utilization of family planning, antenatal, delivery, immunization services and exclusive breastfeeding practices.